codes-kzhan/Level_SET/README.md

 # Medieval
-Eight segmentations on MICCAI 2009 LV Grand Challenge
+### Eight segmentations on MICCAI 2009 LV Grand Challenge

-Organization of the directory Segmentations-LV:
+#### Organization of the directory Segmentations-LV:

-45 subdirectories, one per subject
+45 subdirectories, one per subject.

-Naming of subject is similar to the MICCAI 2009 LV Grand Challenge database:
+Naming of subject is similar to the MICCAI 2009 LV Grand Challenge database: SC-\*-XY

-(SC-*-XY, XY being two digits, * corresponding to subject subcategory: N, HYP, HF-I, HF-NI).
+(XY being two digits, \* corresponding to subject subcategory: N, HYP, HF-I, HF-NI).

-For each subject, eight subdirectories corresponding to eight segmentation methods: method01, method02, method03, method04, method05, method06, method07, method08
+For each subject, there are eight subdirectories corresponding to eight segmentation methods: method01, method02, method03, method04, method05, method06, method07, method08.
+The eight methods are described in the paper submitted to Plos One.

-Inside each subdirectory two files: Cav_seg_SC-*-XY_methode0Z (a text file describing the binary data) and Cav_seg_SC-*-XY_methode0Z.dat.gz (a gzip version of the binary data)
+Inside each subdirectory there are two files: Cav_seg_SC-\*-XY_methode0Z (a text file describing the binary data) and Cav_seg_SC-\*-XY_methode0Z.dat.gz (gzip of the binary data).

+#### Example of files:
-Example of text file : Cav_seg_SC-HF-I-04_methode01 describing the 4D dataset corresponding to labeling of left ventricle of subject SC-HF-I-04 (additional comments are inside ())
+The text file Cav_seg_SC-HF-I-04_methode01 describes the 4D dataset corresponding to the labeling of the left ventricle of subject SC-HF-I-04 by method01.

 !width := 256             (First dimension of image slice)
 !height := 256            (Second dimension of image slice)
 !slice_number := 10       (Number of slices for this specific dataset)
 !phase_number := 20       (Number of time samples for this 4D data set)
 !number format := unsigned integer (Format of label : unsigned integer)
 !number of bytes per pixel := 1    (Format of label : one byte per element)
 !filenumber := 1          (Format of 4D data set : only one file)
 !name of data file[1] := Cav_seg_SC-HF-I-04_methode01.dat (Name of the data file)

-When decompressed Cav_seg_SC-HF-I-04_methode01.dat is a 4D dataset (size : 256x256x10x20) of unsigned bytes with three possible values:
+When decompressed, Cav_seg_SC-HF-I-04_methode01.dat is a 4D dataset (size: 256x256x10x20 voxels) of unsigned bytes with three possible values:

-- 0 for background
+* 0 for background

-- 1 for left ventricle
+* 1 for left ventricle

-- 255 for unsegmented slices
+* 255 for unsegmented slices

 NB The two label values 0 or 1 occur only for segmented slices.